paolostivanin/libcotp/README.md

 - `MEMORY_ALLOCATION_ERROR`, set if an error happened during memory allocation
 - `INVALID_USER_INPUT`, set if the given input is not valid
 - `INVALID_COUNTER`, set if `counter` is `< 0`
-- `EMPTY_STRING`, set if the given input is an empty string

 All good:
 - `NO_ERROR`, set if no error occurred